Abiy16/alx-pre_course/0x01-git/README.md

 hi
 My readme is up to date
+I put this in ignore